DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Methodology

 \SystemName jointly trains distilled student cohorts to improve model effectiveness in a complementary way from diversified views.
 As a working example, we explain how to use a dual-student \SystemName to train two kinds of student models (see Figure~\ref{the_framework}).
 Extension to more students is straightforward (see section ~\ref{multi_students_results}).
 To this end, \SystemName introduces two initialization views during the co-training process: \((i)\) model views which are different student model variants distilled from the teacher model, and \((ii)\) data views which are different data augmented instances produced by the training input.

-In \SystemName, two kinds (two colors in Figure~\ref{fig:TWO_VIEW}) of compressed student models are generated by the same teacher to encode the model view in advance.
-The two copies of the student model architecture individually receive supervised and unsupervised data.
-We also create two copies of a single student model to receive supervised and unsupervised data individually. \SystemName optimizes two students on the labeled samples by supervised learning.
-For unsupervised learning, each student model concurrently shares the parameters of its copied one, which is trained by supervised learning, and then the consistency training will optimize students from unlabeled samples.
+In \SystemName, two kinds of compressed students (represented by two different colours in Figure~\ref{fig:TWO_VIEW}) are generated by the same teacher.
+This process allows us to pre-encode the model view specifically for \SystemName.
+Additionally, we duplicate copies of a single student model to receive supervised and unsupervised data individually.
+In the supervised learning phase, \SystemName optimizes two students using labelled samples.
+In the unsupervised learning phase, each student model concurrently shares the parameters with its corresponding duplicate, which is trained by supervised learning.
+The subsequent consistency training loss then optimizes the students using unlabeled samples.

 For an ablation comparison of \SystemName, we introduce the variant of \SystemName only equipped with the model view, shown in Figure~\ref{fig:ONE_VIEW}.
-In this variant, labeled and unlabeled data are duplicated and would be fed to the students directly. \SystemName and its variant ensure reciprocal collaboration among the distilled students and can enhance the generalization ability of the student cohort by the consistency constraint.
+In this variant, labelled and unlabeled data are duplicated and would be fed to the students directly. \SystemName and its variant ensure reciprocal collaboration among the distilled students and can enhance the generalization ability of the student cohort by the consistency constraint.
 In this section, we introduce \SystemName from two aspects: knowledge distillation and the co-training strategy.